 - In a bowl combine strawberries and 1/2 cup Bourbon, add the agave and rest of Bourbon in slowly and taste to preference.
 Whip the whipping cream.

 - In a large bowl, combine the yogurt, whipped cream and vanilla extract.
 Fold in the strawberries.

 - Snip the top edge of Dixie cup with scissors for easy peeling.
 Pour mixture into Dixie cups.
-Freeze for two hours or until mixture starts to solidify enough to hold a Popsicle stick upright.
-Continue to freeze until mixture is completely frozen into a Popsicle, about 5-6 hours.
+Freeze for two hours or until mixture starts to solidify enough to hold a wooden stick upright.
+Continue to freeze until mixture is completely frozen into an ice pop, about 5-6 hours.
 Peel off Dixie cups.
 Serve.

 - If you want to serve a bunch at the same time, pop a metal serving plate or cake stand into the freezer for at least an hour.
 Remove from freezer and cover with a layer of ice, and place ice pops on the ice to slow the melting process.
 This works well for backyard parties (looks pretty too).